Central Agency for Jewish Emigration in Vienna: Wartime: Role in the deportations and dissolution

 In the period of forced emigration, the Central Agency in Vienna "put into practice an official operation which would later be put into full force with the deportation of the Jews."
 Although the name of the Agency remained the same, the Central Agency for Jewish Emigration in Vienna organized and implemented the deportation of the Austrian Jews out of Vienna, beginning in October 1939 with the transports to Nisko, Poland, and then in February and March 1941 with the deportation over 5,000 Jews from Vienna to ghettos in small Polish towns such as Opole und Kielce.
 As the practice of state-sponsored exit visas came to a halt with Heinrich Himmler’s ban on Jewish emigration on 18 October 1941, the Central Agency accelerated the deportations, until by the end of 1942, the “Jewish question” in Vienna had been practically "solved."
 Of the (by definition of the racist Nuremberg Laws) 206,000 Jews who had lived in Austria in 1938, only around 8,000 were left.
-The personnel of the Central Agency for Jewish Emigration in Vienna were directly responsible for the deportion of at least 48,767 Austrian Jews who were murdered.
+The personnel of the Central Agency for Jewish Emigration in Vienna were directly responsible for the deportation of at least 48,767 Austrian Jews who were murdered.

 The Central Agency for Jewish Emigration in Vienna continued to operate until its dissolution in March 1943.
 Later deportations of Jewish victims from Vienna were carried out by the Gestapo.
 Some of the personnel in the Vienna Central Agency later transferred to the Central Agency for Jewish Emigration in Prague.